-Hello from The Law Office of David S. Adams, see our tip for personal injury and our tip for bankruptcy regarding snow and ice related incidents.
+Hello from Adams Cross, LLC, see our tip for personal injury and our tip for bankruptcy regarding snow and ice-related incidents.
 Contact us at 913-782-5500 if you need a free legal consultation and we would be happy to help.

 So you picked up a massive amount of medical bills from your fall on the ice.
 Not good.
 To be eligible to file a chapter 7 bankruptcy and get rid of the overwhelming debt, the debtor must first pass a means test.
 In Kansas, the current average income for a family of 4 is $83,723 (single person is $49,630).
 If a household's income is above those numbers it will be difficult to qualify for a chapter 7 bankruptcy (but not impossible depending on particular circumstances).
 Chapter 13 might be needed to set up a reasonable 3-5 year repayment plan, with any balances owing thereafter getting discharged.

 A homeowner would not generally be liable for injuries caused by an icy or slippery condition on their property if recently related to a winter storm.
 An exception would be if the homeowner was expecting guests or throwing a party and knew (or should have known) that a walkway at the home was slick.
 If the storm has passed, it's generally a good idea to get some salt and sand on the problem.